The First Battle of Flowers

 In 1909, John Carrington founded the Order of the Alamo, one of the oldest Fiesta organizations.
 The members meet once a year to choose the next year’s queen and her court.
 The queen’s court includes a princess, 12 in-town duchesses and 12 from out of town.
-This royalty is featured in the major Fiesta parades.
+These royalty are featured in the Battle of Flowers Parade.

 The Texas Cavaliers

 The Alamo Mission Chapter Daughters of the Republic of Texas has staged its Pilgrimage to the Alamo since 1925.
 The pilgrimage is a memorial tribute to the Alamo heroes and the heritage of Texas.
 A solemn, wreath-bearing procession of historic, civic, patriotic, military and school groups walks silently to the Alamo.
 At the same time, an announcer intones the names of the Alamo defenders from within the Alamo walls.
 The ceremony concludes with a brief memorial service.

 The Texas Cavaliers River Parade

 For years King Antonio had no set tradition for his official arrival at Fiesta.
 He used planes, trains and automobiles.
 When the Works Progress Administration completed improvements to the San Antonio River in 1941, the Cavaliers decided to introduce the king in a river parade—the first event to take place on the river after the improvements.
 Today the River Parade is one of the few in the nation in which the floats really do float.
 About 250,000 people line the banks to enjoy the event.